alexcoy06/Data-Science/README.md

 - **Project 7:** The project demonstrates my understanding and use of Scikit-Learn.
 - **Project 8:** Tasked to build a predictive model using historical data to identify customers likely to leave Beta Bank, aiming to improve customer retention as it is more cost-effective than acquiring new customers.
 - **Project 9:** Tasked to determine the most profitable region for a new oil well by building a model that predicts reserve volumes, selecting the highest-value wells, and analyzing profit and risk using Bootstrapping on data from three regions.
-- **Project 10:** Tasked to develope a prototype machine learning model for Zyfra to predict gold recovery from ore based on extraction and purification data.
+- **Project 10:** Tasked to develop a prototype machine learning model for Zyfra to predict gold recovery from ore based on extraction and purification data.
 - **Project 11:** Tasked with evaluating the use of Machine Learning to find similar customers for marketing, predict the likelihood and number of insurance benefits, and implement data masking to protect personal data without compromising model accuracy.
-- **Project 12:** Tasked to develope an app to estimate car market values by building machine learning models using historical data, with a focus on prediction accuracy, speed, and reduced training time.
+- **Project 12:** Tasked to develop an app to estimate car market values by building machine learning models using historical data, with a focus on prediction accuracy, speed, and reduced training time.
 - **Project 13:** Task to predict Sweet Lift Taxi orders using historical data, aiming for an RMSE under 48 and utilizing the Prophet library for time series forecasting.
+- **Project 14:** Tasked with developing a system for the Film Junky Union to filter and categorize IMDB movie reviews by training a model to classify them as positive or negative, achieving an F1 score of at least 0.85.
+- **Project 15:** Tasked with developing a machine learning model for Interconnect to predict customer churn, using AUC-ROC as the primary evaluation metric and accuracy as a secondary metric, to help retain customers by identifying and targeting those at risk of cancellation.
+- **Project 16:** Tasked with learning about unsupervised learning through a lesson that covered clustering using the k-means algorithm to group similar observations and anomaly detection using the isolation forest and nearest neighbor methods to identify deviations.
+- **Project 17:** Tasked with developing a machine learning model for Interconnect to predict customer churn, enabling the company to identify and target at-risk customers with promotions to improve loyalty, using AUC-ROC as the primary evaluation metric and accuracy as a secondary metric.

 ## Deployment